MAYA - THE ILLUSION OF “SELF” PART 5: THE IMPORTANCE OF KNOWING OURSELVES

 So then, why can’t we feel this connection to EVERYTHING?

 It’s fascinating to me that we live in a world where we are surrounded by science and technology that can detect all kinds of things that lie beyond what can be perceived by our senses, and yet we still continue to hold the belief that we are our bodies and there is no deeper reality than what we experience on the most superficial level with our five senses.
-We're left thinking this is all there is and that's frightening.
+We're left thinking this is all there is.
+Honestly, that's frightening.
 So, through the ages, we created elaborate myths to quell our fears.

 Before the age of technology and all the countless diversions from one’s self that come with it, men had accessed a much deeper reality.
 The ancient wisdom of countless sages who penetrated the veil of this physical reality by going beyond “mind” and “thought” has been almost entirely forgotten and replaced by an epidemic of amnesia, an unknowing of who and what we truly are.